kamilrybacki/Phaistos/docs/noauto.md

         "age": {
             "type": "int",
             "description": "The age of the person",
-            "validator": 'if value < 18: raise ValueError("The age must be at least 18")'
+            "manager": 'if value < 18: raise ValueError("The age must be at least 18")'
         },
         "email": {
             "type": "str",